-Ham and Jam is an association whose objective is the maintenance in flight of vintage airplanes and the dissemination of knowledge about WWII liaison aircraft, designated L-Birds (L for link), and aircraft of the immediate post-war period.
+Ham and Jam is an association whose objective is the maintenance in flight condition and the dissemination of knowledge of WWII liaison aircraft, designated L-Birds (L for Liaison), and immediate aircraft. after war.

 These aircraft, yet unarmed, had an important role during the second world war.

 Able to take-off from fields, roads or tracks they were the first to arrive.

 The first American planes to land in Normandy on D-day was an L-5 and four Piper L-4.

 An L-5 of the Marines was the first aircraft to land at Iwo Jima, and L-5 crossed the Himalayas in support of the forces of General Chennault, the Flying Tigers.

 Their flight characteristics and solid construction allowed them a great versatility: adjustment of artillery fire, observation, logistics support, medical evacuation, transport of Generals to their HQ, such as General Patton and General Eisenhower.

 "We cursed those little green High wing aircraft.
 We knew that having one would be followed by a barrage of artillery and we were doing everything possible to break down.
 We feared these small aircraft.
 For us they were the angels of death."

 - German officer taken prisoner, 10th SS Panzer after Falaise.

 The "L-Birds" are Liaison airplanes Theused by the USAAF, mainly during the second world war.

 Their qualities the facts quickly be used for many other tasks: they were used as transport aircraft terrain, messengers to the generals, air ambulance to evacuate the wounded or drop medical supplies.

 They were present from the beaches of the Normandy landings to the Burmese jungle.

 The best known of L-Birds, the Piper L-4 "Grasshopper" and Vultee Stinson L-5 "Sentinel" took part in the conflict on all fronts.

 The Taylorcraft L-2 was reserved for training.
 The Aeronca L-3 participated to some operations in North Africa, Italy, and the Pacific.
 The career of the L-Birds continued after 1945 in the conflicts of Korea and Vietnam with the Piper L-4, Aeronca L-16, Vultee Stinson L-5, L-17 North American Navion, and Cessna L-19 / O-1 Bird Dog.